-This Periodic Report must be filed with the Secretary of State's Office no later than 5:00 p.m. on Friday, January 10, 2020, for the period beginning October 1, 2019 and ending December 31, 2019 by the following:
+The Annual Report must be filed with the Secretary of State's Office no later than 5:00 p.m. on Friday, January 29, 2021, for the period beginning January 1, 2020 and ending December 31, 2020 by the following:

 - All statewide, state district and legislative officeholders who have not terminated their reporting obligations under Section 23-15-807(a), Miss.
-Code Ann.; - All 2019 candidates for statewide, state district and legislative office who have not terminated their reporting obligations under Section 23-15-807(a), Miss.
-Code Ann.; and - All political committees which supported or opposed a statewide, state district or legislative candidate, which have not terminated their reporting obligations under Section 23-15-807(a), Miss.
+Code Ann.; and - All previous candidates for statewide, state district and legislative office who have not terminated their reporting obligations under Section 23-15-807(a), Miss.
+Code Ann.; and - All political committees which supported or opposed a state, state district or legislative candidate and which have not terminated their reporting obligations under Section 23-15-807(a), Miss.
 Code Ann.